 It is a lot of work to visit each of these company websites to get a quote and buy, so next I will show you how to do it the easy way.

-Seven Corners is a travel medical insurance company that has developed some plans that have this coverage.
+Seven Corners is a travel medical insurance company that has developed some plans that have named coverage for COVID-19.

 Here is a screenshot of their policy: